royhadad/web-assembly-golang-example/README.md

 # web-assembly-golang-example

-This is a basic POC of a web-assembly module written in Go, used in conjunction with javascript in the browser.
+This is a basic POC of a web-assembly module written in Go, used in conjunction with javascript in the browser. credits go to this guy for the help https://www.youtube.com/watch?v=10Mz3z-W1BE

 # How to develop locally: